aces/Loris/SQL/modelingStandard.md

 ### Other parameters
-- Tables should be normalised to **3rd normal form**  unless there is a strong justification to do otherwise.
+- Tables should be normalised to **3rd normal form**  unless specific requirements demand otherwise.
 - Engine should be **InnoDB** for all tables unless specific requirement demand.
   `ENGINE=InnoDB`.
 - The character encoding used by LORIS should be UTF-8.
 This implies that MySQL